 Therefore, Indonesia and Norway have entered into a partnership, which was formalised in a Letter of Intent back in 2010.

 Norway committed up to 1 billion USD to support Indonesian efforts to reduce emissions from deforestation and degradation of forests and peat.
+The value of the Norwegian kroner fluctuates against the US dollar, the Letter of Intent therefore fixed the exchange rate at 1 USD to 6 NOK.
 Since then, Indonesia has taken decisive action to reduce its forest and peat related greenhouse gas emissions.

 Norway has provided technical and financial support through the bilateral cooperation, multilateral institutions and civil society organizations.